KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 ### Debug Printf Test / Example

 There is a positive layer validation test that demonstrates simple use of Debug Printf.
-It is called "GpuDebugPrintf" and is in vkpositivelayertests.cpp in the Vulkan-ValidationLayers repository.
+It is called "GpuDebugPrintf" and is in vklayertests_gpu.cpp in the Vulkan-ValidationLayers repository.